 Virginia has some of the weakest campaign finance laws in the country.
 Public utilities, including utility monopolies like Dominion Energy, can donate large sums of money to members of the General Assembly who regulate them.
 When these public utilities donate to elected officials and their political committees, it causes a conflict of interest and erodes the public trust in Virginia’s political system.
 Dominion Energy is the largest corporate donor to Virginia’s General Assembly and its heavy political spending has contributed to the passage of legislation highly favorable to the utility at the expense of its captive customers.

 What does this bill do to fix that problem?

-What is a public service corporation?
+What counts as a public utility?

 Public utilities are charged with delivering vital public services in Virginia.
 As a result, Virginia’s State Corporation Commission and the General Assembly heavily regulate them.
 The Virginia Code defines public utilities to include telephone, gas, electric, water, and sewer companies.
 This legislation, however, only applies to public utilities that are strictly regulated as monopolies: gas, electric, water, and sewer companies.

 Does a ban on political spending from public utilities already exist?

 This bill is being introduced in the House as HB 111.